Frequently Asked Questions

 The staff includes licensed psychologists, social workers, pre-doctoral psychology interns, and advanced masters and doctoral level trainees.
 Click here for more information about our staff.

 The staff is trained and ready to provide speakers and workshops on a variety of mental health and interpersonal relations topics.
-For more information, contact the Counseling Center at 816-235-1635.
+For more information, contact Counseling Services at 816-235-1635.

 4825 Troost Ave.